stm32duino/X-NUCLEO-IKS01A3/README.md

 LSM6DSO accelerometer.
 * X_NUCLEO_IKS01A3_LSM6DSO_WakeUpDetection: This application shows how to detect the wake-up event using the X-NUCLEO-IKS01A3 LSM6DSO accelerometer.
+* X_NUCLEO_IKS01A3_LSM6DSOX_MLC: This application shows how to detect the activity using the MLC of LSM6DSOX accelerometer.
+In order to use this application STEVAL-MKI197V1 board is needed connected to X-NUCLEO-IKS01A3 via DIL24 interface.
 * X_NUCLEO_IKS01A3_STTS751_TemeperatureLimit: This application shows how to detect low temperature and high temperature events using the X-NUCLEO-IKS01A3 STTS751 temperature sensor.